-Learning from work already underway in places like Ayrshire, the Scottish Government has now committed to working with 5 additional areas – Clackmannanshire, South of Scotland, Glasgow City Region, Western Isles and Tay Cities – to grow community wealth building here.
+Learning from work already underway in places like Ayrshire, the Scottish Government is working with 5 additional areas – Clackmannanshire, South of Scotland, Glasgow City Region, Western Isles and Tay Cities – to grow community wealth building here.
 In collaboration with local partners, we will produce CWB action plans for each area that set out practical actions to prioritise for more inclusive economic impact in the context of recovery and renewal.
-The first three plans will be delivered within the coming 3 months, with the final two following early next year.
+The first two plans are published with the final three to be published shortly.

 Building strength and empowerment in local economies and communities is key to our collective recovery and has the potential to bring tangible local benefits quickly.
 Taking a CWB approach ensures that local people and businesses have a genuine stake in producing, owning and enjoying the wealth they create, and moves us closer to the more just, equitable and sustainable society we want to see in a post Covid-19 Scotland.

-Clackmannanshire are making good progress with their Action Planning process.
+Clackmannanshire have completed their Action Planning process.
 With support from the Centre for Local Economic Strategies (CLES), the Council developed a range of short and longer term actions to implement CWB.
-Short term actions might include ways to change procurement practice and service delivery for maximum community benefit.
-An Action Plan was published in December.
+Short term actions include ways to change procurement practice and service delivery for maximum community benefit.
+The Action Plan was published in December 2020.

 Glasgow City Region

 Glasgow City Region is committed to a region wide Action Plan with a focus on procurement in construction, and bringing vacant and derelict land sites into productive use for urban agriculture, community food growing and green spaces.
 Two action plans have been developed, one on procurement, and the other focusing on vacant and derelict land.
 They are complementary to existing work on sustainable procurement, vacant and derelict land and the Clyde Mission.

 Tay City Region

 Fife Council will pioneer work on CWB for the Tay City Region, sharing lessons with other councils within the region.
-Work is underway to agree priorities but work will focus across the five principles of CWB in Fife.
-The Action Plan work is underway and the plan is currently in draft.
+The Action Plan has been published and Fife Council are pressing ahead with implementing their CWB Actions.

 South of Scotland

 South of Scotland Enterprise are keen to explore how to use CWB to stimulate inclusive growth in the region.
-This was discussed at the Convention of the South of Scotland in September and work is expected to begin on an Action Plan at the end of June 2021.
+This was discussed at the Convention of the South of Scotland and work is progressing to finalise an Action Plan at the end of June 2021.
 It is expected to focus on the role of Registered Social Landlords as anchor institutions.

-The Western Isles is well known as an exemplar in community land ownership and the community energy with all the benefits to communities and the local economy that these bring.
-Work with CNES will start in the New Year to consider how this activity can be connected up to the other principles of CWB and develop an Action Plan which will be published shortly.
+The Western Isles is well known as an exemplar in community land ownership and the community energy, with all the benefits to communities and the local economy that these bring.
+Work with CNES and CLES is nearing completion to finalise an Action Plan which will be published shortly.